perryOnCrack/perryoncrack.github.io/apps/rez.md

 - Customizable font & font size
 - App list grid view (it will break the current UI pattern, some stuff will have to change before it's possible to be implemented.)
 - Hide all suggestions for more minimalistic look
+- Scrollable widget page
+- Weather on top panel

 ### Some ideas of mine (might not be implemented ever as well)

-- Adjustment to the suggestion algorithm.
+- Adjustment to the suggestion algorithm
+    - Maybe made a ML-based algorithm?
 - Foldable device screen layout
 - The transition flip animation from the original Z Launcher
-- ML-based suggestion algorithm
+- Other transition animations
 - Fully customizable UI color
 - General code refactoring
-- Experimental features to address some gesture navigation issues

 ### Won't implement